 1) Transparency: Data used to build AI models is known and openly disclosed.

-2) Fairness: Data used to build AI models is representative of the actual environment.
+2) Unbiased: Data used to build AI models is representative of the actual environment.

 3) Explainability: How an AI system works and how it arrives at a particular prediction can be clearly explained.